 1. Strengthening Local and Regional Regulatory Capacities for Cyber Resilience

 Public Utility Commissions (PUCs) play a key role in governing critical infrastructure cyber-resilience.
-This project focuses on developing an understanding of best practices and gaps among PUCs in building cyber-resilience through a detailed case study consisting of document analysis and key informant interviews.
+This project focuses on developing an understanding of best practices and gaps among PUCs in building cyber-resilience, with a particular focus on infrastructural interdependencies.
 It is funded by the Department of Homeland Security through the Critical Infrastructure Resilience Institute, a DHS Center of Excellence.
 We are currently seeking relevant policymakers and practitioners to interview for the project, so please contact me if you would like to be interviewed.

 2. Federal Electric Power Sector Cybersecurity Regulations and Cyber Resilience

 The North American Electric Reliability Corporation Critical Infrastructure Protection (NERC CIP) standards are mandatory cybersecurity standards designed to ensure that the power grid is resilient to cyber incidents.
 The project evaluates the effectiveness of the NERC CIP standards in building the cyber resilience of the electric grid.
 There are few mandatory cybersecurity standards for critical infrastructures, and assessing the impact of the standards can provide insight into the role of regulations for supporting the resilience of complex systems.
 The project is funded by the Department of Homeland Security through the Critical Infrastructure Resilience Institute.

 3. Defining Cyber-Resilience